 - sortedBy_, for partitioning types (or powertypes)

-These connectors apply to objects as well as activities:
+These connectors can be applied indifferently to objects and activities:

 Instance (or extensional) connectors are used to describe static (connectRef_) and dynamic (connectExe_) relationships between elements identified at enterprise architecture level independently of modeling languages.
 Both kind of connectors can be explicitly qualified: